 Nutrition Technologies internship, Malaysia

 The Asia New Zealand Foundation supports students and recent graduates in engineering, agricultural engineering and biological sciences to apply for an internship in Johor, Malaysia, with biotechnology company Nutrition Technologies.
-If you are passionate about the start-up ecosystem and agriculture, we encourage you to apply for this opportunity.

 The internship is scheduled for a duration of three months, commencing in June 2024.